KINSMEN CLUB OF WINNIPEG

 Founder Hal, Charter President Alf and our fellow kin of yesterday have not failed us.
 May we not fail those who follow us.

-PRESIDENTS OF THE KINSMEN CLUB OF WINNIPEG
+PRESIDENTS OF WINNIPEG KINSMEN

 1924 A. B. Rosevear 61/62 V. G. Sandstorm